gastonstat/quarto-website-ketzaly2/README.md

 ## Details: FontAwesome Icons

 Notice that the `page-footer:` option in the `_quarto.yml` file uses icons from _fontawesome_.
+Also, the file `resume.qmd` uses these icons as well.
 Thus, to render and/or preview this website, you need to have the quarto __fontawesome__ extension.
 To install this extension run the following command in RStudio's Terminal:

 ```bash
 quarto add quarto-ext/fontawesome